👁️ CPM Calculator

 What is a frequency cap and why does it matter?

-A frequency cap limits how many times the same user sees your ad — for example, "show this ad no more than 3 times to the same user."
-Without frequency consideration, 1M impressions could mean 1M unique users or 100K users seeing it 10 times.
-Effective reach (unique users) = Total Impressions ÷ Frequency Cap.
-This is a standard planning metric in TV, digital, and programmatic advertising worldwide.
-Use the optional Frequency Cap field in this calculator to estimate your unique reach alongside total impressions.
+A frequency cap limits how many times the same person sees your ad — for example, capping exposure at 3 views per user.
+Without it, 1,000,000 impressions could mean 1,000,000 unique viewers or just 100,000 people seeing the ad 10 times each.
+Unique Reach = Total Impressions ÷ Frequency Cap.
+Enter a frequency cap in the optional field to see estimated unique reach alongside your total impressions.

 What is viewability and how does it affect CPM planning?